By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

-People who have Hair-Pulling Disorder (Trichotillomania) are also at higher than average risk to do others self-injurious behaviors.
-Someone with hair pulling disorder might also pick at their skin excessively, technically called excoriation, or they might nail-bite excessively.
+People who have Hair-Pulling Disorder (Trichotillomania) are also at higher than average risk to do other self-injurious behaviors.
+Someone with the hair-pulling disorder might also pick at their skin excessively, technically called excoriation, or they might nail-bite excessively.

 There are also likely to become depressed and or develop another anxiety disorder.

 So if you or someone you know is finding their life messed up because they are constantly pulling out hair, they develop bald spots for which there is no known medical cause and when they try to stop find they can’t, consider professional treatment.